RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/port-configurations.md

 Redis Enterprise Software's port usage falls into three general categories:

 - Internal: For traffic between or within cluster nodes
-- External - The traffic is from client applications or external monitoring resources
+- External: For traffic from client applications or external monitoring resources
 - Active-Active - The traffic is from clusters that host Active-Active databases

 ### Ports for traffic between the cluster and other systems